tapis-project/tms_server/deployment/native/README-NIX.md

 nix develop
 ```
 This environment provides the Rust toolchain, the database, and the environment
 variables specified in the config file.
+For example, the command `psql`, with no
+paramaters, connects automatically to the right database server, with the right
+user, and the right password.

 ### Rendering the documentation